 Run this script to parse a file on a local directory and return the results as Markdown and JSON objects.

-The API parses the document and prints the JSON and Markdown outputs for the document in the console.
+parses the document and prints the Markdown and JSON outputs for the document in the console.
 Because the extracted data is returned as objects, you can write scripts that take that output and immediately process it.
 For example, you could create a web app that extracts structured data from a PDF and immediately renders it in the UI.

 4. Extract Data from a Local File and Save Results